crystal-growth/dimensional_quantity/README.md

 # dimensional_quantity

-Dimensional quantities: checking dimensions of physical quantities in compile time using generic const expressions
+Dimensional quantity: checking dimensions of physical quantities in compile time using generic const expressions

 * This crate is **experimental** and uses **unstable** [`generic_const_exprs`](https://github.com/rust-lang/rust/issues/76560) feature and can only be compiled with **nightly** toolchain.